 Introduction to Salem, Indiana

 Salem, Indiana, in Washington county, is 30 miles NW of Louisville, Kentucky.
-The city has a population of 6,172.

 The city of Salem is the county seat of Washington County.
 Downtown Salem is listed in the National Register of Historic Places.
 The first settlers were attracted by the raw materials, rivers, and wildlife.
 Then, a small town, Salem was named by the wife of a land surveyor, William Lindley.
 Salem was also the name of the town in North Carolina where the Lindleys were from.
 The city was officially recognized in 1814, and two years later, Indiana became a state.